I don’t think I’ve seen another TV show where the main character and superhero gets his shirt off as much as it happens

 - Carbs: 30-40%

-You can use an app like Noom or a browser based journal to track all your food intake and then get a daily breakdown by protein, carbs, and fat.
+After that, you may use an app like Noom or a browser-based journal to track all your food intake.

 For a lot of his preparation time for Arrow, Stephen would have worked on the basis of a calorie surplus.
 Some folks automatically conclude that this would mean more fat storage, but that’s not how it works.